kubecost/docs/install-and-configure/install/cloud-integration/aws-cloud-integrations/aws-cur-setup.md

 ### Step 3: Download configuration templates

-The policy documents required can be cloned in our [poc-common-config repo](https://github.com/kubecost/poc-common-configurations/tree/main/aws-attach-roles).
-You will need the following files:
+The policy documents required can be cloned from our [poc-common-config repo](https://github.com/kubecost/poc-common-configurations/tree/main/aws-attach-roles).
+You will need the following files from this folder:
 *    _iam-payer-account-cur-athena-glue-s3-access.json_
 *    _iam-payer-account-trust-primary-account.json_
 *    *iam-access-cur-in-payer-account.json*